merainc/gzip_cpp/README.md

 ### MacOSX

-Please install Xcode to your OSX system and zlib can be found.
+Please install `Command-line tools` on your OSX system and zlib can be found.

 ### Debian